 Everyone needs a go-to BBQ wings recipe, and this one has stood the test of time over the years.
 I’ve stripped back complicated marinades and dipping sauces, leaving you with simple wings that you can rely on.

 This leaves you the real star of the show: The wings.
 These beauties are fall-off-the-bone delicious, and should have everyone reaching for more!

-This recipes uses a really simple marinade, just to help inject a bit of sharp flavor into the mix.
+This recipes uses a really simple chicken injection marinade, just to help infuse a bit of sharp flavor into the mix.
 It’s just a simple soy sauce and vinaigrette blend, but there are so many different ingredients you could use here.